DashlinS/Biography/README.md

 # &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Biography.com
 &emsp;
 <p align="center">
-  The challenge was to the best of my current ability, again using floats, to recreate the website Biography.com and the history on Stan "the man" Lee.
+  The challenge was to the best of my current ability, using floats, to recreate the website Biography.com and the history on Stan "the man" Lee.
 Also as a tribute to the legend himself!
 Once again the goal is to learn as much as I can from the these challenges and record progress!
 Will continue to update as I learn new tools and techniques.
 </p>
 &emsp;